Using the Data Table Editor

 Adding rows or columns

-You can use the ‘+ Cols’ or ‘+ Rows’ buttons located at the bottom left of the page to add columns or rows to your dataset.
+You can use the ‘+ Cols’ or ‘+ Rows’ buttons located at the bottom left of the page to add columns or rows to your data table.

 Alternatively, you can click the cog icon at the top left of the table and click on ‘Add Row’ or ‘Add Column’ as required.